andreschreiber/AE598Project/README.md

 ### Code
 The code is organized as follows:
-``imu_preintegration.py``
-    - Containscode for inertial measurement unit (IMU) pre-integration ``pose_metrics.py``
+- ``imu_preintegration.py``:  Contains code for inertial measurement unit (IMU) pre-integration
-    - Contains code for pose metrics (mostly using the evo package).
+- ``pose_metrics.py``:  Contains code for pose metrics (mostly using the evo package).
 Ultimately, this code ended up not being used (it is legacy code from before the projected pivoted to focus more on IMU integration into two-view reconstruction rather than full-fledged visual-inertial odometry).
-``sfm.py``
-    - Implementation for structure-from-motion ``utils.py``
+- ``sfm.py``: Implementation for structure-from-motion
-    - Miscellenous utilities for procedures like dataset loading and processing.
+- ``utils.py``: Miscellenous utilities for procedures like dataset loading and processing.
-``vio.py``
-    - Implementation of two-view reconstruction using IMU data (visual-inertial odometry) ``vo.py``
+- ``vio.py`` : Implementation of two-view reconstruction using IMU data (visual:inertial odometry)
-    - Implementation of two-view reconstruction without using IMU data (visual odometry) ``vio_benchmark.ipynb``
+-``vo.py`` : Implementation of two-view reconstruction without using IMU data (visual odometry)
-    - Jupyter Notebook for testing visual-inertial odometry.
+- ``vio_benchmark.ipynb``: Jupyter Notebook for testing visual-inertial odometry.
-``vo_benchmark.ipynb``
-    - Jupyter Notebook for testing visual odometry.
+- ``vo_benchmark.ipynb`` : Jupyter Notebook for testing visual odometry.

 The main code to interact with our implementation is in the Jupyter notebooks, which feature implementations using only visual odometry and using visual-inertial odometry.
 More details can be found in the code itself.